rishii100/Web3.0-Whispers/README.md

 ## Installation

-To run the Decentralized Blogging Website locally, follow these steps:
+To run this Website locally, follow these steps:

 1. Clone the repository: